gunther-bachmann/6510/README.md

    This will probably include to export/import symbols.

 ### Some day
-* Extend interpreter to be able to interpret more up to all opcodes
 * Write a language to generate parser combination using an extended ebnf syntax, enriched with code, to allow a more compact and less verbose definition of the syntax/parser used here.